 Ask permission.
 You (or someone on your behalf) could ask the publisher for permission to use your work in a particular way.

 Publisher Website.
-Many publishers will provide information on their website about their copyright policies.
-The publisher's site may give more current information than S/R.
+Many publishers will provide information on their website about their copyright policies, which can be more straightforward than Jisc Open Policy Finder:

 Copyright Transfer Agreement.
 The publisher's agreement itself that you sign is probably the most accurate reflection of what rights you have for that article.
 After you sign an agreement, it is a good idea to store the file somewhere/by some method that lets you access it even years later.